ptrr/dotfiles-2/README.md

 - Music server *mpd*.
 Music Player Daemon works in the background, enabling all sorts of clients to interface with it.
 - Music client *ncmpcpp*.
 Console based MPD interface.
 - GUI Music client *Cantata*.
 Qt app to interface with MPD.
 Fully featured.
 - Program launcher *rofi*.
-Actually the program is quite more than that, but I only use for launching programs.
+Actually the program is quite more than that, but I mostly use it for launching programs.
 - PDF viewer *zathura*.
 Vi-like keybindings for document viewing.
 - Notifications *dunst*.
 Highly customisable notifications daemon.
 Gets the job done.
 - Fonts *DejaVu Sans Mono*, *Iosevka Term*, and *Source Code Pro*.
 I love them all.